bolknote/violawww/doc/README.md

 ViolaWWW (1991-1994) was one of the first graphical web browsers and pioneered many features that were later standardized in HTML:

+- **HMML** - HyperMedia Markup Language, an SGML-based alternative to HTML
+- **Embedded objects** - VOBJF predated Java applets and JavaScript
 - **Images in documents** - FIGURE element predated IMG
 - **Client-side image maps** - FIGA predated AREA/MAP
 - **Stylesheets** - STG system predated CSS
 - **Tables** - Implemented before HTML 3.0
 - **Forms** - Rich form elements

+As Tim Berners-Lee noted in 1993: *"HMML is in fact already an extension of HTML for multimedia from O'Reilly."*

 Many of these innovations influenced the development of HTML standards and modern web browsers.